-Criminalistics and the Investigation of Injury and Death Developing empirical knowledge in forensics related to the investigation of injury and death.
+Developing empirical knowledge in forensics related to the investigation of injury and death.
 Specialized topics in Forensic Pathology and clinical practice will be discussed.
-Prerequisite: A grade of C- or higher in any WCIL II course; PSY 1000. ( must have a grade of C- or higher).
+Prerequisite: A grade of C- or higher in any WC&IL II

 Clinical Internship in Forensic Science